-For example, parse_job (myJob) converts the String representation of a job spec into a Spec object.
+converts the String representation of a job spec into an array.

 To parse a spec, P4 needs to have the spec available.
 When not connected to the Helix server, P4 assumes the default format for the spec, which is hardcoded.
 This assumption can fail for jobs if the server's jobspec has been modified.
-In this case, your script can load a job from the server first with the command p4.fetch_job('somename'), and P4 will cache and use the spec format in subsequent p4.parse_job() calls.
+In this case, your script can load a job from the server first with the command fetch\job( "somename"), andP4 will cache and use the spec format in subsequent P4::parse job() calls.

-'''

-p4.run( "<cmd>", [arg, ...])
+P4::run( <cmd>, [arg, ...]) -> mixed

-'''

 Base interface to all the run methods in this API.
 Runs the specified Helix server command with the arguments supplied.
-Arguments may be in any form as long as they can be converted to strings by str ().
+Arguments may be in any form as long as they can be converted to strings.
 However, each command's options should be passed as quoted and comma-separated strings, with no leading space.
 For example:

 '''

-p4.run("print","-o","test-print","-q","//depot/Jam/MAIN/src/expand.c")
+p4::run("print","-o","test-print","-q","/depot/Jam/MAIN/src/expand.c")

 '''